· Always keep the instrument and bow latched in the case (or cover) when not in use to prevent accidental damage.

 B. The string hole is too close to the peg box wall.
 When the string hole is too close, the peg cannot be pushed in far enough to hold tuning.
 Solution: pull the string off, take the peg out, and drill a new small hole in the peg (appropriately sized to match the string thickness) and set the string back in place.

-Note: Some individuals that probably have not actually used Lava soap for an extended period in order to make an educated decision, advocate against it simply because in contains a some pumice.
-In using it for 35 years at Weaver's violins and at my own shop, even on expensive instruments, I have never seen any excess wear and I have customers whose instruments I have been servicing that entire time including a $40,000 Joseph Hel violin owned by my sister that still has the same pegs that were installed over 60 years ago.
-I suppose if it were to be used on an instrument with really soft pegs or peg box, it might cause a problem, but there would be no way to know if it was the Lava soap or the fact that the wood was too soft.
-The small amount of pumice in Lava soap breaks down very quickly into extremely small particles and creates no issues.
+Note: Some shops use "LAVA" brand soap as a peg dope.
+I am not advocating it as it is controversial.
+However, I have used it and have never found a problem.
+Some individuals that probably have not actually used Lava soap for an extended period in order to make an educated decision, advocate against it simply because in contains a small amount of pumice.
+In using it for 35 years at Weaver's violins and at my own shop, even on expensive instruments, I have never seen any excess wear.
 If you are concerned, just get the Peg Dope but you may also need something else to use if they start to slip too much.
-Neither is expensive but Peg Dope has to be purchased from a violin shop vs. Lava soap which can be purchased at any hardware store and most grocery stores.
+Neither is expensive but Peg Dope has to be purchased from a violin shop vs. Lava soap which can be purchased at most hardware and grocery stores.

 D. Pegs also dry out due to too little humidity during the winters.
 Protect your instrument; humidifying your case will offer the best protection against the pegs drying out.
 If you live anywhere above Georgia in the US, the dryness that winter brings can cause pegs to slip; it is also the changes in humidity more than just the dryness that causes the strings to go out of tune.
 This will be most noticeable when you open your case, if the strings are loose.
 If you are pushing in the peg as you tune it up and it is still not sticking than one of the previous reasons is why.